dbucher1234/ml-web-portal/README.md

 Additionally, Lawrenz et al. employed a Schrödinger workflow, in which they built 3D structures with LigPrep and sampled conformations in MacroModel.
 For the lowest-energy conformers, they computed single-point QM calculations both in gas phase and with an implicit-solvent model.
 The difference between the two energies provided the 3D solvation energy, E-sol, which served as the key descriptor for a trained permeability model.

-In this example, we propose a similar approach:
+Here, we propose a similar approach, optimized for speed:

 ---